How to Transfer a Domain Name with Zero Downtime

 Make sure the email address on your WHOIS contact details is up to date.
 Go check it out and make sure you can receive email from the address you have on file.

 Optionally disable WHOIS privacy.
 Some registrars will transfer domains with it enabled, so double check with them.
+You can keep it enabled with internet.bs and it’ll work.
 If you do keep WHOIS privacy enabled then make sure you can accept emails from the private email address.

 Get your EEP auth code from your registrar’s dashboard.
 It’s likely going to be an option under your domain’s management section.
 It’s a string of characters.